jahnavi1704/k8s-lab-with-kind/setup.md

-Nice — let’s do this.
-I’ll give you a **clear, copy-pasteable, step-by-step playbook** to create a **multi-node Kind cluster inside WSL2** (Windows 11).
-I’ll include cluster config, scripts (create / delete / quick-start), how to use local images, how to access services from Windows, and troubleshooting tips for your 8GB laptop.

-Follow each step in order from your **WSL2 distro (Ubuntu)** shell.

----

 # 0) Quick checklist (before starting)

 * Windows: Docker Desktop installed and using **WSL2 backend** (Docker Desktop → Settings → Resources → WSL Integration ON for your distro).